 LLA Extension Request Policies and Procedures Regarding Extension Requests – Extensions are requested by a local auditee or the CPA performing the local auditee’s audit, review/attestation or compilation engagement, through the extension request form available on LLA’s website.
 A full explanation of the reason the report is delayed must accompany the request along with the date by which the report is expected to be submitted to LLA.

 In order to support the objectives of timely financial reporting and compliance with the audit law, approval of non-emergency extension requests is the exception, not the rule.
-In order for a non-emergency extension request to be considered for approval, both of the following criteria must be met:
+In order for a non-emergency extension request to be considered for approval, all of the following criteria must be met:

-• The reason for the extension request must be beyond the control of the local auditee.
+• The reason for the extension request must be beyond the control of the local auditee;

 The extension is granted subject to confirmation by LAAC.